• Skip to primary navigation

 Jump to Recipe Print Recipe

-Make the classic appetizer a little better for you with this Healthy Spinach Dip.
+Make the classic appetizer a little better for you with this homemade Spinach Dip.
 Yogurt instead of mayonnaise and herbs and spices instead of a packaged soup mix make it delicious — and good for you, too.

 healthy spinach dip with veggies and crackers this …